IanFletcher1Spatial/strigo-lab-exercises/publish-a-workspace/exercise.md

 Before publishing the workspace to FME Server so we can run it on the web, we can give the end-user additional control over how the workspace runs using a user parameter.
 Let's allow the end-user to choose the size of the buffer around construction projects.
 To accomplish this, double-click the Bufferer to view its parameters.
 Find the General > Buffer Distance parameter near top.
 Click the drop-down arrow, then User Parameters > Create User Parameter, then click OK.
 Now the user will be prompted to enter a value for this parameter each time the workspace runs.

+You can turn any parameter in your workspace into a user parameter, making your workspaces more flexible.

+2. Test Published Parameter

+To see this new user parameter in action, click the drop-down arrow next to the Run button to access the Run menu.
+Click Rerun Entire Workspace.
+You should see a Translation Parameter Values dialog pop up.
+Here, the person running the workspace can choose how much of a buffer distance to use.
+You can test running it with a different buffer distance, or click Cancel.

 2. Publish the Workspace

 To publish your workspace to FME Server, click File > Publish to FME Server.